tudelft3d/website/education/msctopics/index.md

 Recent studies such as the [3D Building Metrics](https://github.com/tudelft3d/3d-building-metrics) calculate some metrics from 3D objects that could potentially be used as features for a ML algorithm.
 In this thesis, the student is expected to use the open data available in the Netherlands to extract features that can lead to infer the building type of a construction based on the TABULA project specification for the Netherlands.

+The building type information plays a relevant role for energy simulation tools since they can be used to overcome the lack of data of the 3DBAG regarding building physics such as construction materials.

 Programming skills in python and SQL are required.
 Before picking the topic, please contact us!

 **Contact:** [Camilo León-Sánchez](https://3d.bk.tudelft.nl/cleon/)